sclevine/ztgrep/README.md

 Search inside nested archives.

-Useful for locating data lost within many levels of compressed archives without using additional storage.
+Useful for locating data lost inside many levels of compressed archives without using additional storage.

 Supports the following compression formats for **both archives and files**:
 - gzip